ClusterFights/MunchMan/Level_3_MiniWheat/README.md

 | R/W           | 26        | JB(1) P17  |
 | CLK           | 19        | JB(2) P18  |

+## Results

+The GPIO_output_test is able to toggle a single RPI GPIO pin at about 30MHz!
+To get this performance the C test code has to be compiled with the -O3 optimization flag.

+The Data_Send_Test was able to send a byte from the RPI to the FPGA at a about 10MB per second.
+The FPGA is able to send data back to the RPI at about 5MB per second.
+Sending/receiving a byte has much more overhead than toggling a single pin.

 ## Development

 Here is the outline of the development plan.